 A first pattern is the original pattern made from the designer’s sketch.
-We try to match your “look” and fit as much as possible with the first pattern, but there are almost always some changes after the first fitting on your fit model and a second pattern is usually necessary, sometimes a third pattern.
+I try to match your “look” and fit as much as possible with the first pattern, but there are almost always some changes after the first fitting on your fit model and a second pattern is usually necessary, sometimes a third pattern.
 Please pin/mark the sample and send notes about any changes needed, as detailed as possible for the best results.
 Photos of the sample garment on your fit model are very helpful.
-We prefer to keep a hard paper pattern at our premises and ship a tracing of the pattern on soft paper to the customer.
-If the customer prefers, he or she may receive the hard paper pattern and Lori Ann Design will keep the soft paper tracing.
-It is best to have more than one copy of the pattern in case of loss in shipping.
-We make patterns for soft goods as well as clothing, purses, bags, bedding, even pet clothing and bedding!
+I make patterns for soft goods as well as clothing, purses, bags, bedding, even pet clothing and bedding!

 The first pattern may need to be altered to perfect the fit or silhouette of the garment or product.